redhead/diploma-thesis/Event_processing_When_an_aggregate__.md

 Event listeners are components that react to the incoming events.
 All event listeners must implement the `EventListener` interface, which describes a single method that receives the event as a parameter, the `handle()` method.
 Implementing classes need to register with an event bus, so they can receive the events published to the bus.

 The `handle()` method sequentially receives all the events published to the event bus.
 However, the implementing classes very rarely need to listen to all the types of events.
 In order to pick just the events the listener wants to process, the method becomes cluttered with many if-else or switch statements.
 Fortunately, Axon provides annotation based event listeners where multiple methods can handle different events based on the type of the event (effectively, based on the event class).
 The handler methods need to be annotated with the `@EventHandler` annotation.
 In that case, the listeners can be any objects not requiring to implement the interface.
-The object is then wrapped by the `AnnotationEventListenerAdapter` class which translates the communication between the interface and the annotated methods.
 See listing X **listing needed** for an example.

 	class ProductEventListener {